 I was maybe six years old when Santa lumbered through our front door, all jolly in his red suit, shiny black belt and white beard.
 My brother, age four, stared with Bambi eyes as Santa jangled a strap of bells, “ho, ho, ho’ed” and asked if we’d been good.
 “Yes,” we chanted together.

 He believed us.

-While Phil gave Santa a list of what he wanted for Christmas, I looked outside.
+While my brother gave Santa a list of what he wanted for Christmas, I looked outside.
 No sleigh.
 No reindeer.

 For a moment, Santa’s eyes widened.
 Then he threw back his head and laughed, a full-belly laugh that made his whiskers ripple.
 I couldn’t see anything funny, so I folded my arms and waited for an answer.

 Santa finally lowered his eyes and with great solemness said Rudolph was organizing the other reindeer for tonight’s flight.

 Hmm. . .